microsoft/project-azua/README.md

 is an array of dictionaries, one for each variable in the dataset.
 For each variable, the following values may be
 specified:

+* always_observed: bool, whether this variable is always observed across all data instances.
 * id: int, index of the variable in the dataset
 * query: bool, whether this variable can be queried during active learning (True) or is a target (False).
 * type: string, type of variable - either "continuous", "binary" or "categorical".